 As one travels from the low valley desert, up the canyons, through the pinyon-juniper woodlands and onto the high boreal peaks, climate and vegetation changes are obvious.
-This wide diversity of habitat leads to a subsequent diversity in bird species, evident in the park's long Bird List.
+This wide diversity of habitat leads to a subsequent diversity in the bird species found on the bird list.

 Death Valley and other valleys in the park are long north-south troughs just east of the Sierra Nevada range.
 Migratory birds are channeled into these valleys and stop at its desert oases and mountains.